Safety Model

 |---|---|

-| Block traffic | Shadow-mode only; enforcement is a separate concern |
+| Block traffic | Shadow-mode invariant; enforcement is a separate concern |

-| Real-time alerting | Offline analysis avoids false urgency |
+| Real-time alerting | Offline analysis avoids false urgency; alerting is a higher-layer responsibility |

-| Threat intelligence | External feeds introduce bias |
+| Threat intelligence (external feeds) | Not in scope; bias-introducing |

 | Autonomous action | Human review required |